Garmin vs. Wahoo: Which Cycling Computers Are Better? An Objective Comparison

 Garmin vs. Wahoo: Pros and Cons

+Except for the width of the product lineup, the biggest difference between Garmin and Wahoo cycling computers is in the user experience.
 You can customize Wahoo’s bike computers’ data fields and other settings via the ELEMNT app.
-Unfortunately, the Garmin Connect app doesn’t offer this option for most of the Edge’s lineup (except 1040 and 1040 Solar).
+Unfortunately, the Garmin Connect app doesn’t offer this option for most of the Edge’s lineup (except for Ex40 and higher).

+Additionally, Garmin head units are not as intuitive, mainly because of a poorer user interface and, paradoxically, more features.
 I have never leveraged all of Garmin’s features, for example, incident detection.
 However, I find this particular feature useful.
 It’s a shame Wahoo doesn’t offer it because it can save lives.

 Garmin maps are also more detailed, and some of their bike computers can navigate you to “Point of Interest,” for example.
+The Edge computers (E830, E840, and above) also have a touchscreen display.
+This is something we haven’t seen on Wahoo head units yet.

 The readability of screens is slightly better on Wahoo devices, thanks to the coating of the display that is not as glossy as on Garmin bike computers.